achrafbou1/ulb-technical-test/partie-2/README.md

 - `bulletin.csv` → CSV file containing the processed bulletin data.
 - `rapport_anomalies.json` → JSON file containing the report of detected anomalies.

-## General comments & difficulties

-- Some details in bulletins contain None for courses, it indicates some potential logical issue during merging
-- It was not possible to test for the rest of anomaly types due to the fact no cases were matching
-- Deepseek AI was used to help with pandas modern syntax for handling dataframes and also for anomaly report logic